quantori/FastqHeat/README.md

 ## How it works

 This program takes either an SRA study identifier or run id, *or* a name of a `.txt` file containing SRA study identifiers or runs ids on separate lines.
-It will then delegate downloading of the relevant files to `fasterq-dump`, Aspera CLI, or `curl`.
+It will then download the relevant files directly, or delegate downloading to `fasterq-dump` or Aspera CLI.
 This program will also take care of checksum verification of the downloaded files and retry failed downloads.

 ## Compatibility